kalisio/feathers-distributed/README.md

 ...
 ```

+> A common problem with distribution is that it can register new remote services to your app after it has been configured and started, which typically causes 404 errors, read [the documentation](https://github.com/kalisio/feathers-distributed#remote-services) about this issue.

 If you are not running a long-lived server and want to use distribution in your test suite for instance, you can clean it up gracefully like this:
 ```javascript
 const distribution = require('@kalisio/feathers-distributed');